 19. Waiver of Retroactive Eligibility Population.
-The state will not provide medical assistance for any month prior to the month in which a beneficiary's Medicaid application is filed, except for a pregnant individual (including during the state's authorized postpartum coverage period beginning on the last day of the pregnancy), or a beneficiary under age 21.
-The waiver of retroactive eligibility applies to all recipients aged 21 and older who are not pregnant or in the state authorized postpartum coverage period after the last day of the pregnancy (non-pregnant adults), effective February 1, 2019.
+The state will not provide medical assistance for any month prior to the month in which a beneficiary's Medicaid application is filed, except for a pregnant woman (including during the 60-day period beginning on the last day of the pregnancy), or a beneficiary under age 21.
+The waiver of retroactive eligibility applies to all recipients aged 21 and older who are not pregnant or in the 60-day period after the last day of the pregnancy (non-pregnant adults), effective February 1, 2019.
 The waiver applies to non-pregnant adults who are eligible for Medicaid under the state plan (including all modified adjusted gross income (MAGI) and Non-MAGI related groups), as well as the MEDS AD Eligibility Group defined in STC 17 and the AIDS CNOM Eligibility Group defined in STC 18.

 - a.
-The state assures that it will provide outreach and education about how to apply for and receive Medicaid coverage to the public and to Medicaid providers, particularly those who serve vulnerable populations that may be impacted by the retroactive eligibility waiver. - 20.
+The state assures that it will provide outreach and education about how to apply for and receive Medicaid coverage to the public and to Medicaid providers, particularly those who serve vulnerable populations that may be impacted by the retroactive eligibility waiver. - b.
+The state currently has state legislative authority for this waiver through June 30, 2021.
+In the event the state legislature does not authorize the state to continue the waiver of retroactive eligibility or the state does not timely submit a letter to CMS, the authority for the waiver of retroactive eligibility will end. - 20.
 Consistency with State Plan Eligibility Criteria.
 There is no change to Medicaid eligibility.
 Standards for eligibility remain set forth under the state plan.
 There is no expansion or reduction of eligibility under the state plan as a result of this demonstration, with the exception of the waiver of retroactive eligibility as specified in STC 19. - 21.
 Enrollment in MMA Plans.
 MMA program enrollees are individuals eligible under the approved state plan or as a demonstration-only group, and who are described below as "mandatory enrollees" or as "voluntary enrollees."
 Mandatory enrollees are required to enroll in a MMA plan as a condition of receipt of Medicaid benefits.
 Voluntary enrollees are exempt from mandatory enrollment, but have the option to enroll in a demonstration MMA plan to receive Medicaid benefits. - a.
 Mandatory Managed Care Enrollees Individuals who belong to the categories of Medicaid-eligibles listed in the following table, and who are not listed elsewhere in this section V as excluded from mandatory participation, are required to be MMA program enrollees.